 Worse case is style; CPAP mask come in three — and each meets unique needs:

-Full-face masks — as the name implies, they cover the totality of your mouth and nose.
+As the name implies, they cover the totality of your mouth and nose.
 They are the best if you have nasal congestion and can only breathe through your mouth.

-Nasal pillows — only cover your nose snares.
+Are designed to only cover your nose snares.
 As such, they are fit for glass users and beard-keeping folks.
 Also, they provide an open vision range to read or Netflix.

 Now, you have the basics of CPAP masks.
 See our pick for each of the three styles discussed below:

-Best CPAP Mask For Each Style
+Which Is The Top CPAP Mask For Each Style:

 Philips Respironics DreamWear Full Face CPAP Mask